Robinpig/Note/docs/CS/Java/JDK/JVM/ClassFile.md

-invokeinterface get a thisv object to get Klass
+invokeinterface get a this object to get Klass